Visit the Titanic: This is how much the dive costs

 - Be able to board small boats (Zodiacs) in rough seas

-- Are comfortable in dynamic environments where plans and timetables may change
+- Must be comfortable in dynamic environments where plans and timetables may change

 - Be able to demonstrate basic strength, balance and flexibility (i.e. climb a 6-foot ladder, carry 20 lbs., etc.)